SK-1000/ICTSkills2Assignment/README.md

 [ For each view in your app, show a screenshot and caption - only new/modified ones in the case of the Movies Fan app.
 If necessary, use multiple screenshots to cover a view's full capability.

-All navigation arrows working thoughout.
+All navigation arrows are working thoughout.

 >Lists movies from the Discover endpoint.
 Filtering on title and genre attributes is supported.
 Movies can also be tagged as favourites and have release date and vote average detailed